 - Explaining how the Protection from Harassment Act 1997, Malicious Communications Act 1988 and the Communications Act 2003 protects people from nuisance calls, malicious communications and unwanted visits.

-- Explaining how contacting neighbours, relatives and other householders in relation to a debt; posting unsealed documents; e-mailing and texting; or talking loudly on the doorstep about personal financial issues contravenes the Data Protection Act 1998.
+- Explaining how contacting neighbours, relatives and other householders in relation to a debt; posting unsealed documents; e-mailing and texting; or talking loudly on the doorstep about personal financial issues contravenes the General Data Protection Regulation.

 - Explaining how debts over 6 years old are statute barred under the Limitation Act 1980 and are therefore unenforceable.

 - Reminding the debt collectors of the varying governing bodies, officials and ombudsman whereby complaints can be submitted in regards to oppressive conduct, unwanted calls and written communications.

 - Explaining how any debts owed, methods and terms of repayment will only be discussed with and paid to the original creditor and NEVER to any debt collector of whom the debtor (or householder) has no binding contract with.

 - Adding a few other choice words of warning regarding the householder’s right to take legal proceedings against the debt collector should the contents of the ZAPPER letter be ignored.

 In most cases where somebody has used this letter they have never been troubled by the debt collector again.
 Those agents dumb enough to ignore the warnings given within the letter then leave themselves wide open to civil action.